 By 'cultural heritage' we mean any type of cultural object or activity that is connected to an individual’s history and identity.
 This could be anything from the built environment to cultural traditions such as music and language.

-We will share our findings from the two year programme (2018-2020) in the UK and internationally to help to pioneer new ways of creating sustainable economic and social growth through cultural heritage.
+We will share our findings from the programme to help to pioneer new ways of creating sustainable economic and social growth through cultural heritage.

-Want to know more?
-Read more on each of the individual country pilots below or get in touch.
+Read more on the pilot projects below or get in touch.